What is LinkedIn?

 Headline

-Building your LinkedIn headline should include key words from your industry, typically built from the position title you currently have, and a position you would like to have.
-Try to include information you think is relevant, like real data from your accomplishments, or your graduation date/degree.
+Building your LinkedIn headline should include key words from your industry, typically built from the position title you currently have and a position you would like to have.
+Try to include information you think is relevant, like your top skills or aspirations.
 Here are a few templates you can use:

 Aspiring [Job Title] | Experienced with [list 3 concrete skills]